Skip to main content

 Positions: Highly motivated and qualified individuals with strong interests in genetics, fungal immunology, and fungal biology & pathogenesis are encouraged to send your request about potential positions in Lin lab to Xiaorong.Lin@uga.edu (postdoctoral fellow, graduate student, or undergraduate researcher positions).
 Prior experience in fungal biology is not required.

-Potential Graduate Students: For individuals interested in becoming a graduate student in Lin lab, please apply for graduate admission through the Integrated Life Sciences/ILS umbrella program (https://ils.uga.edu/) or the Integrated Plant Sciences/IPS umbrella program (https://ips.uga.edu/).
+Potential Graduate Students: For individuals interested in becoming a graduate student in Lin lab, please apply for graduate admission through either the Integrated Life Sciences/ILS umbrella program (https://ils.uga.edu/) or the Integrated Plant Sciences/IPS umbrella program (https://ips.uga.edu/).

 Education: